-Table 8: software results
+Table 4: software results

-5.2 Conclusions
+4.1 Conclusions

-In this paper has been described the characteristics and mechanisms of the PISH Co-design system that makes easier the integration of IP modules in a design.
+In this paper has been described the characteristics and mechanisms of the PISH Co-design system that makes easier the integration of IP modules in a design, independently whether the IP must be implemented in hardware or software.
 The problem has been approached in two ways.
 Firstly making easier IO devices integration and secondly through the automatic interface generation.
 This allows the designer migrate from hardware to software IP's and vice-versa.